15 Ways You’re Using Disinfectants Wrong

 You Reach For the Bleach For a Quick Cleanup

 Bleach will do the trick but only if you use it correctly.
+Many people make the mistake of cleaning with bleach for a short amount of time.
 “Bleach generally takes four-plus minutes of contact time to kill viruses,” says Ledoux.
 “If you use bleach, I [actually] recommend a 10- to 15-minute dwell time.”
 Alcohol concentrations of 60 to 95 percent, on the other hand, take only 30 seconds of contact time to neutralize COVID-19.
-Aside from disinfecting, here are five mistakes you keep making when cleaning with bleach.

 You Use a Disinfectant With a Low Alcohol Concentration